clrgit/constrain/README.md

 #### constrain(value, \*class-expressions, message = nil, unwind: 0)

-Check that the value matches at least one of the class-expressions and raise a Constrain::TypeError if not.
+Return the given value if it matches at least one of the class-expressions and raise a Constrain::TypeError if not.
 The error message can be customized by added the message argument and a number of backtrace leves can be skipped by setting :unwind option.
-By default the backtrace will refer to the call of #constrain
+By default the backtrace will refer to the point of the call of
-\#constrain also raises a Constrain::Error exception if there is an error in the syntax of the class expression
+\#constrain. \#constrain araises a Constrain::Error exception if there is an error in the syntax of the class expression

-\#constrain is typically used to type-check parameters in methods where you want an exception if the parameters doesn't match the expected
+\#constrain is typically used to type-check parameters in methods where you want an exception if the parameters doesn't match the expected, but because it returns the value if successful it can be used to check the validity of variables in expressions too, eg. `return constrain(result_of_complex_computation, Integer)` to check the return value of a method

 #### Constrain.constrain?(value, \*class-expression) -> true or false